OpenTreeOfLife/reference-taxonomy/doc/method/results.md

   meaningfully to NCBI, GBIF, but this would require new syntheses... http://files.opentreeoflife.org/synthesis/opentree7.0/output/subproblems/index.html#contested

-#### Comparison with Ruggiero et al. 2015

-(goes to characterizing backbone)

- * Number of taxa in Ruggiero: 2276  of which orders/tips: 1498
- * Ruggiero orders aligned by name to OTT: 1378
- * Disposition of Ruggiero taxa above rank of order:
-     * Taxon contains at least one order aligned by name to OTT: 759
-     * Full topological consistency between Ruggiero and OTT: 281
-     * Taxon resolves an OTT polytomy: 127
-     * Taxon supports more than one OTT taxon: 276
-     * Taxon conflicts with one or more OTT taxa: 75
-     * Taxon containing no aligned order: 18

-(Interesting but not clear what lesson to draw from this - are the numbers good or bad?
-Maybe do a 3-way
-comparison, OTT / Ruggiero / synthesis?
-With a bit of work, could get similar numbers for R. vs. synth and OTT vs. synth.
-The numbers might turn out pretty well.
-OTOH using the synthetic tree as ground truth seems a bit risky? ]

 ### Ongoing update

 NCBI update went smoothly - no intervention required.

 GBIF update had some issues:

- * import code needed to be changed because columns in new GBIF backbone distrubtion are changed
+ * import code needed to be changed because columns in new GBIF backbone distribution are changed
  * lots of taxa are missing, requiring adjustments to patches, and a few new ones.

 ### Open data